CRDB: a database of charged cosmic rays: Website, interfaces, and example plots

 Figure~\ref{fig:extraction} shows a snapshot of the selection interface within the tab.
 A mandatory step is the quantity selection ({\sf Flux or ratio selection}), for which a few predefined choices are proposed.
 For a ratio, both the numerator and denominator selection boxes must be filled (auto completion is enabled).
 The other optional selection criteria ({\sf Refine search criteria}) are:

 \begin{itemize}

 \item \button{Energy axis}: to be selected among {\sf EKN, EK, R} or {\sf Etot}\footnote{As already said, most data are published in EKN for nuclei and anti-nuclei, and EK for leptons (very few data are published on several energy axes).
-No conversion is proposed from one energy axis to another because this operation is impossible for most combination of CR quantities (for instance, elements contain several isotopes of different $A$, $Z$, and $m$ that do not translate in a unique value on a new energy axis).};
+For elements, a conversion to move from one energy axis to another is implemented since {\tt V1.2}.
+The result is approximate, since a unique $A$, $Z$, and $m$ must be assumed for all isotopes of this elements (we use the most abundant isotope, which is a very good approximation for some elements).};

 \item \button{Flux rescaling}: multiplies the flux values and errors by $\langle E\rangle^{a}$ (useful for presentation purpose);

 \item \button{Energy range}: restricts the energy range allowed;

 \item \button{(Sub-)Experiment names}: list of comma-separated names (partial names allowed, e.g., {\em CREAM,BESS});